dgfitch/Plort/README.markdown

 Given the following setting:

-Room A, containing a locked door and a gun.
+  - Room A, containing a locked door and a gun.
-Room B, containing a potential encounter of medium difficulty, connecting rooms A and C.
+  - Room B, containing a potential encounter of medium difficulty, connecting rooms A and C.
-Room C, containing a giant spider that drops a key when killed.
+  - Room C, containing a giant spider that drops a key when killed.
-Room D, on the other side of the locked door.
+  - Room D, on the other side of the locked door.

 #### Hardship, current

-The likelihood of a player, in their current state, of satisfying or completing a given PPoint.
+The likelihood of a player, in their current state, satisfying or completing a given PPoint.

 #### Accessibility